jvalue/jayvee/rfc/0002-mobility-extension.md

 A ArchiveInterpreter gets a File, and initializes an FileSystem ontop of the file (open filestream etc.).
 Provides generic methods for navigating in the file system using paths and for accessing files.
 As it is not clear, what the file contains.
 It should be implemented in the std-extension.
 The ArchiveInterpreter needs to be able to instantiate a FileSystem instance in order to output it as a result.
 ```
 block ZipArchiveInterpreter oftype ArchiveInterpreter{
-    archive_type: string //now only accepting the string "zip"
+    archiveType: string //now only accepting the string "zip"
 }
 ```